PotionApps/potionx/docs/docs/conventions/overview.md

 │  │   ├─ user_identities
 │  │   │  ├─ user_identity.ex # user_identity model used by Pow Assent
 │  │   │  ├─ user_identity_mock.ex # mock of user_identity for testing purposes
+│  │   │  └─ user_identity_service.ex
-│  │   │  └─ user_identity_service.ex # the service used to create/query/edit user identities
+│  │   │  # the service used to create/query/edit user identities
 │  │   ├─ users
+│  │   │  ├─ user.ex
-│  │   │  ├─ user.ex # user model used by Pow, Pow Assent and used in the admin theme by default │  │   │  ├─ user_mock.ex # mock of user for testing purposes
+│  │   │  │ # user model used by Pow, Pow Assent and used in the
+│  │   │  │ # admin theme by default
+│  │   │  ├─ user_mock.ex # mock of user for testing purposes
 │  │   │  └─ user_service.ex # the service used to create/query/edit users
 │  │   ├─ application.ex # main application entry point
 │  │   ├─ release.ex # release/deployment specific configuration.
-Creates default user if they don't exist
+│  │   │  # Creates default user if they don't exist.
+│  │   └─ repo.ex
-│  │   └─ repo.ex # General database handler config.
-Used to set up app-level scoping for models by default.
+│  │   # General database handler config.
+│  │   # Used to set up scoping for models.
 │  ├─ some_project_name_graphql # The GraphQL layer
 │  │   ├─ resolvers
 │  │   │  ├─ user_identity_resolver.ex # the user_identity GraphQL resolver